vsch/reverse-regex/README.md

 the use case only requiring:

 * generate reversed regular expression
-* wrap the original sequence into ReversedCharSequence
+* wrap the original sequence into `ReversedCharSequence`
-* use standard Java regex support with ReverseRegEx wrapper classes to make mapping from reversed sequence offsets and changed captured groups transparent.
+* use standard Java regex support with `ReverseMatcher` wrapper class to make mapping from reversed sequence offsets and changed captured groups transparent.
 * the matches should be identical to original regex but in reverse order as you would expect from a backwards search.
-* backwards replacements should be possible by using included utility classes
+* backwards replacements should also work transparently

 ### What is supported